domicjs/domic-docs/src/handbook/getting-started.md

 ### Foreword

-> FIXME maybe we should do a "teaser" page somewhere that just
-> showcases domic's main strength.

 > FIXME Move the TodoMVC example somewhere else.

 Domic applications are pure javascript.
 The base html markup you need is